-Efficient Continual Adaptation of Large Robotic Policy with Online Meta-Learned Adaptors
+Efficient Continual Adaptation of Pretrained Robotic Policy with Online Meta-Learned Adapters

 King's College London